-We recently had a customer performing a Logic board swap on a 2012 13" Retina Macbook Pro and we ran into a very interesting problem.
-I think it would help allot of people out so I thought I would share what we discovered.
+We recently had a customer performing a logic board swap on a 2012 13" Retina MacBook Pro and we ran into a very interesting problem.
+I think our discovery was useful, so I thought I would share.

-Our Customer installed his original SSD and the system would not boot or recognize the installed SSD.
-After a phone call with allot of trial and error we realized the issue, was the File System.
+Our customer installed his original SSD and the system would not boot or recognize the installed SSD.
+After a phone call and a lot of trial and error, we realized the issue was the File System.

-Thankfully our customer had a time machine backup of their Mac and we where able to walk them through doing internet recovery reformatting the drive and restoring using time machine.
+Thankfully, our customer had a Time Machine backup of their Mac and we were able to walk them through the internet recovery, reformatting and restoring the drive using Time Machine.

 This solution should apply to all Macs using SSDs that originally shipped with macOS Sierra (10.12) or lower.